antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 Examples of this type of feedback include:

-* A user has made a reasonable attempt to achieve a task the API claims to support using provided documentation/examples and limited experimentation.
+* A user has made a reasonable attempt to achieve a task the API claims to support, using provided documentation/examples and limited experimentation.
-* A user reports that something doesn't work as expected or is unclear how something should be used.
+* A user reports that something doesn't work as expected or is unclear about how something should be used.

 Sources:

 * [18F API Standards - Point of Contact - I8F](https://github.com/18f/api-standards#point-of-contact)

-### [2.3] APIs **SHOULD NOT** be created in isolation, and we **SHOULD** use our own APIs
+### [2.3] APIs **SHOULD NOT** be created in isolation, and we **SHOULD** use them ourselves

-API creators **SHOULD** be also be API consumers, this is the quickest and easiest way to validate our APIs do what they should.
+API creators **SHOULD** also be API end users.
+This is the quickest and easiest way to validate our APIs do what they say they should and are easy to use.

-API creators **SHOULD** also take part in any discussions on the needs of an API.
+API creators **SHOULD** take part in any discussions on the wider context of APIs.
 This reinforces *why* the API is needed and helps ensures these needs are met.

-Wherever possible, APIs **SHOULD** be implemented in a real system.
-This highlights any problems using the API and ensures APIs are practical.
+For example if data processing is performed in other systems that feed APIs, API creators **SHOULD** be able to feed in their requirements such as attributes or statistics that may not be needed in these other systems but would be useful in the API.

 Sources:

 * [APIs - Build an API By Building With the API](https://www.gov.uk/service-manual/making-software/apis.html#build-an-api-by-building-with-the-api)